"What

 Spirit" (1 Corinthians 12:4-11).
 Sometimes that simply meant apt words

-altar of our small San Diego church.
-Later, at home, she began experiencing Gods
+shed cried for Gods help at the altar of our small San Diego church.
+Later, at

-presence in a new way.
-Shed feel warmth and a sense of being lifted up.
-Then, out of
+warmth and a feeling of being lifted up.
+Then, out of her spirit, shed begin

-her spirit, shed begin speaking quiet words shed sense were from God, but
+speaking quiet words shed sense were from God, but which she seldom remembered

-which she seldom remembered later.
-Those "messages" contained only love,
+later.
+Those "messages" contained only love, reassurance, comfort, and

-reassurance, comfort, and direction.
+direction.
 Many went like this: "My children, I love you.
+Im pleased with what

-Im pleased with what youre doing.
+youre doing.
 Keep on.
 Dont get discouraged.
+Ill be with you."

 God used those special "words" to assure my family of his

-Later we learned Paul called Yvonnes "gift" "the
+Later we learned Paul called Yvonnes "gift" the

 "gift of prophecy," which simply means "speaking forth."
 Predicting